One Day in Sedona: A Day Trip From Phoenix

 Take a Jeep Tour

-Jeep tours in Sedona offer travellers an opportunity to sit back and go off-roading through the amazing scenery and see a number of the fantastic viewpoints in a few hours.
+Jeep tours in Sedona offer travellers an opportunity to sit back and go off-roading through the amazing scenery and see a number of fantastic viewpoints in a few hours.
 You will also be able to learn more about the local history and geological makeup from your guide.

 Jeep tours in Sedona aren’t necessarily a good option if you’re travelling on a budget but can be a great experience if you’re travelling with young children who need a break from all that hiking!